-On October 24, 2017 we announced that we have entered into a Right of First Refusal Agreement with Hepalink.
-Under the Agreement, Hepalink was granted a right of first refusal in connection with the licensing of the right to develop, manufacture, and commercialize pharmaceutical products containing RVX-208 (apabetalone) in the United States until April 15, 2019.
-Hepalink paid CAD\$8.0 million to us in consideration for the right of first refusal granted.
-If we and Hepalink enter into a license agreement with respect to the US Licensing Rights, the Fee shall be credited against any payment obligations of Hepalink USA thereunder.
-Otherwise, the Fee is refundable, in whole or in part, upon termination of the Agreement.
+On October 24, 2017, we announced that we had entered into a Right of First Refusal Agreement with Hepalink USA.
+Under the Agreement, Hepalink USA was granted a right of first refusal in connection with the licensing of the right to develop, manufacture, and commercialize pharmaceutical products containing RVX-208 (apabetalone) in the United States until April 15, 2019.
+Hepalink USA paid CAD\$8.0 million to us in consideration for the right of first refusal granted.
+Pursuant to the Agreement, if we and Hepalink USA entered into a license agreement with respect to the US Licensing Rights, the Fee would have been credited against any payment obligations of Hepalink USA thereunder.
+Otherwise, the Fee was refundable, in whole or in part, until termination of the Agreement.
+The Unearned Licensing Rights Fee was recognized as a current liability from the commencement of the Agreement until the April 15, 2019 termination date (at which time it was no longer refundable), at which point the Fee was considered earned and recorded as other income.